-While MOST holds easements on two properties in Marin, land trusts around the country have protected more than 16 million acres using conservation easements.
+While MOST holds easements on three properties in Marin, land trusts around the country have protected more than 16 million acres using conservation easements.
 These protected places include scenic lands, significant plant and animal habitats, productive farms and ranches, and properties with historic or cultural significance.

 A conservation easement is a legal agreement between a landowner and a conservation organization or government agency that permanently limits a property’s uses to protect its conservation values.
 Each easement’s restrictions are tailored to the particular property and to the interests of the owner and easement holder.
 Landowners retain title to their lands, subject to easement restrictions.
 Easements must provide some documented public benefit and be perpetual—all future owners are bound by the restrictions.